c-e-github/LoraDTU/README.md

 * Double check that you have a radio module NRF24L01+ with a plus sign at the end.
 NRF24L01 module without the plus are not compatible with this project.
 * There is no possibility of auto-discovering the inverters.
 Double check you have entered the serial numbers of the inverters correctly.
 * LoraDTU needs access to a working NTP server to get the current date & time.
-* When flashing with VSCode Plattform.IO fails and also with ESPRESSIF tool a demo bin file cannot be flashed to the ESP32 with error message "A fatal error occurred: MD5 of file does not match data in flash!" than un-wire/unconnect ESP32 from the NRF24L01+ board.
-Try to flash again and rewire afterwards.
-* Make sure to connect one inverter only to one DTU (Original, Ahoy, OpenDTU, LoraDTU doesn't make a difference).
+* Make sure to connect the inverter only to one DTU (Original, Ahoy, OpenDTU, LoraDTU doesn't make a difference).
 If you query a inverter by multiple DTUs you will get strange peaks in your values.

 ## Related Projects